Wednesday June 19, 2013

 Gastric Bypass Variations

-Mini Gastric Bypass - A variation of gastric bypass surgery that uses the simpler loop reconstruction of earlier procedures, but with some improvements.
-This form involves creating a long, narrow gastric pouch, then reconnecting the bottom portion to the side of the small intestine, bypassing 6 feet.
+Mini-Gastric Bypass - The Mini-Gastric Bypass was developed and pioneered by Dr. Robert Rutledge.
+This variation of gastric bypass surgery uses the simpler loop reconstruction of earlier procedures, but with some modifications.
+It features a longer, narrower, and larger gastric pouch than the Roux-en-Y; also, the bottom portion of the pouch is connected to the side of the small intestine, bypassing 3 - 7 feet, creating a loop and not a "Y" configuration.
 The separated portion of the stomach, including the stomach outlet, and first portion of the small intestine remain in the body but are bypassed in the digestive process.

-Fobi Pouch - This gastric bypass variation is similar to Roux-en-Y, with a few modifications, including a vertical rather than horizontal stomach pouch, the use of a silastic band at the new stomach outlet to simulate the pyloric valve and prevent stretching, reinforced staple line, and the placement of a stomach marker.
-This operation was devised by Dr. Mal Fobi, a prominent surgeon who has made many important contributions to the field of obesity surgery.
+Fobi Pouch - This gastric bypass variation was devised by Dr. Mathias Fobi, a prominent surgeon who has made many important contributions to the field of obesity surgery.
+The Fobi Pouch is similar to Roux-en-Y except for a few modifications, including a vertical rather than horizontal stomach pouch, the use of a silastic band at the new stomach outlet to simulate the pyloric valve and prevent stretching, reinforced staple line, and the placement of a stomach marker.

 Life After Gastric Bypass Surgery